zmjones/rfss/rfss_manuscript.md

 [^contact]: Zachary M. Jones is a Ph.D. student in political science at Pennsylvania State University ([zmj@zmjones.com](mailto:zmj@zmjones.com)).
 Fridolin Linder is a Ph.D. student in political science at Pennsylvania State University ([fridolin.linder@gmail.com](mailto:fridolin.linder@gmail.com)).

 \begin{abstract}
+We introduce random forests, a nonparametric supervised learning algorithm that allows researchers to nonparametrically the relationship between an outcome that is continuous, categorical, or censored (survival).
+Random forests detect interaction and nonlinearity without prespecification, have low generalization error, do not overfit, and can be used with many correlated predictors.
+Importantly, they can be interpreted in a substantively relevant way via measures of marginal variable importance and the partial dependence algorithm.
+We provide intuition as well as technical detail about how random forests work, in theory and in practice, as well as an empirical example from the literature on comparative politics.
+We also provide to facilitate the substantive interpretation of random forests and guidance on when random forests may be useful.
 \end{abstract}

 ## Introduction